vincent-hanlon/InvertypeR/README.md

 # InvertypeR

-An R package for genotyping (and discovering) inversions using Strand-seq data.
+InvertypeR is an R package for genotyping (and discovering) inversions using Strand-seq data.
 This is supplemented by an "Inversion visualization" section, at bottom, which uses R/PERL scripts to make ideograms linked to the UCSC Genome Browser.

-For more information not provided below, or to cite this tool, please see the InvertypeR paper at doi.org/10.1186/s12864-021-07892-9.
-If you should run into trouble, please feel free to post an Issue or contact me at vhanlon [at] bccrc.ca
+For further details beyond what is provided below, or to cite InvertypeR, please see the [InvertypeR paper](doi.org/10.1186/s12864-021-07892-9).
+If you should run into trouble, please feel free to post an Issue or contact me at vincent [AT] alumni.ubc.ca

 ## Pre-processing

 The main inputs to InvertypeR are:

 1. Strand-seq BAM files for the individual of interest, placed together in a directory.
 The BAM files should have good Strand-seq quality.
 2. A VCF file containing heterozygous SNVs for the individual of interest (not needed for haploids).
-If you don't have this, it's always best to use high-coverage NGS data of some kind to call SNVs before using InvertypeR.
-However, it's also possible to call SNVs directly from the Strand-seq libraries despite their shallow coverage.
+If you don't have this, it is usually possible to call enough SNVs from the Strand-seq data.
 3. A BED file containing genomic intervals that you suspect may be inverted.
 This could be a handful of well-characterized inversions you want to genotype in a new individual, or it could be thousands of dubious inversions from the literature.
 4. Appropriate priors.
 These aren't as hard to choose as you might think.
 5. A BED file containing regions that you expect to have poor-quality Strand-seq data.
 For humans, you can generally just use the one on this repo.
 For other species, you may want to make one.